Skip to content

 • Access to the Venafi Configuration Console to configure authentication settings.

-• A Kubernetes cluster where Firefly will be deployed.
+• A Kubernetes cluster where Issuer will be deployed.
 The cluster must have its OIDC Discovery endpoint exposed for use by unauthenticated clients.

 • Check the network requirements.